Dudoxx/dudoxx_langchain/README.md

 - **Flexible Document Processing**: Support for various document formats (TXT, PDF) with automatic chunking for large documents
 - **Parallel Processing**: Concurrent processing of document chunks for faster extraction
+- **Domain-Based Extraction**: Structured domain definitions with sub-domains for focused extraction
+- **Parallel Sub-Domain Processing**: Process multiple sub-domains in parallel for each document chunk
 - **Temporal Data Normalization**: Automatic normalization of dates and construction of timelines
 - **Result Merging and Deduplication**: Smart merging of results from multiple chunks with deduplication
 - **Multiple Output Formats**: JSON, text, and XML output formats